 Sulphur, one of the most essential raw materials on earth, begins its journey in Alberta.
 Derived from the oil and gas fields, it is hauled over the Rocky Mountains by Canadian National and Canadian Pacific Railways.
-In an average year, more than 36,000 railcars or 3.5 million tonnes of sulphur make their way to PCT.
+In an average year, more than 36,000 railcars or 3.5 million tonnes of sulphur make their way to the port of Vancouver.

 PCT relies on four highly specialized pieces of equipment to move sulphur through the terminal.